vncntt/metal_pins/README.md

 ## How It Works

 1. Captures webcam feed in real-time
-2. Processes each frame through Depth Anything V2 model
+2. Processes each frame through Depth-Anything-V2-small model
 3. Generates a depth map of the scene
 4. Maps depth values to pin heights in the 3D simulation
 5. Renders the result with realistic materials and lighting